1. Home

 Celebrating Latine Culture and Hispanic Heritage at Georgetown

-Georgetown community members connect with Latine culture and Hispanic heritage through teaching, research and scholarship and build community around shared identity and experiences.
+Georgetown community members connect with Latine culture and Hispanic heritage through teaching, research and scholarship and by building community around shared identity and experiences.
 We honor the vibrant histories, languages, traditions and values that transcend borders and unite Latine people across the Americas and Caribbean islands.

 1 of 1